These gems just might be the most delicious appetizer ever served at a fabulous party.

 How to Make Lamb Lollipops

-Lamb Lollipops are so simple to prepare.
-They cook quickly either on a hot grill or a smoking hot skillet
+Lollipop lamb chops are so simple to prepare.
+They cook quickly either on a hot grill or a smoking hot skillet.

 Watch us show you how to make these finger-licking good chops.

 The Italian name for these lamb chops is “scottadito” which means “scorches the finger.”
 Quite literally, they are so tempting and so delicious that you can’t wait to pick them up to eat them, even when they are piping hot!